 Hi Cool Mom Picks, I know you’ve tested so many lunch boxes every year and I was hoping you could tell me what you think really are the best lunch boxes.
 I want something I don’t have to get rid of at the end of every year!
 And it should be sturdy and cute, so not just practical.
 Thank you! – Anna R

-While they won’t last for all of eternity, these are the 5 I’ve found that you can count on to get you through the year and beyond — provided, of course, your kid isn’t dragging it through mud puddles and snowbanks (or at least yogurt smoothie spills on the cafeteria table) every day.
+While these lunch bags won’t last for all of eternity, these are the 5 I’ve found that you can count on to get you through the year and beyond — provided, of course, your kid isn’t dragging it through mud puddles and snowbanks (or at least yogurt smoothie spills on the cafeteria table or day camp picnic benches) every day.

-And while a couple of them may cost a little more than the big box store specials, the investment will definitely pay off for the environment and your wallet. – Liz
+While a couple of them may cost a little more than the big box store specials, I find that the investment will pay off for the environment and your wallet in the long run. – Liz

 These lunch bags hold up just beautifully, and my kids are hard on their bags!
-I have had this Union Jack lunch bag for my kids since 2010 (!) and while it’s not used every single day, it’s still going strong.
+I used this Union Jack lunch bag for my kids for 6 straight years (!) and while it wasn’t used every single day, it was in great shape right up until they outgrew it.
 (Although full disclaimer: mine is navy, not red.)
 The neoprene keeps its shape, and — hooray — they’re washable by hand or machine.

 I’d stick with the darker colors, as with all lunch boxes and bags if you really want to minimize that not-so-new feeling.
-Check out designs like the rocket ship, stars and stripes, the ladybug, and shark.
-Though that Miss Kitty bag sure is adorable.
+Check out designs like the rocket ship, the Captain America-esque star and stripes, the brown bear, and shark.
+You know how kids love sharks.
+Though that Miss Kitty lunch bag sure is adorable.

 These have been staple in our roundups of the best lunch boxes and bags for kids since we first discovered them.
-I continue to love the more artistic, out-of-the-ordinary designs, like woodblock style foxes, robots, vintage rockets, Vespas, sharks, and now a graffiti collab with Pixapop.
+I continue to love the more artistic, out-of-the-ordinary designs, like woodblock style foxes, robots, vintage rockets, llamas and colorful graffiti (new for 2021), sharks, and occasional artist collabs.
 And the construction is A+++.

 They’re made of coated raw linen which means they have that great fabric look, but wipe clean pretty easily and really resist stains and dirt.
 The new versions of the small cooler bags also include a removable insulated interior and, yay — the exterior can now be machine washed on gentle.
 (Though I haven’t tried it.)